Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Partial-Observation Localization Procedure

-Under partial observation, we consider the case that the subset of unobservable events $\Sigma_{uo} = \{\alpha_1,\lambda_1, \mu_1, \eta_1, \beta_2\}$.
-Namely, in $\bf M1$, only event $\beta_1$ is observable, and in $\bf M2$, only event $\beta_2$ is unobservable.
-We first compute as in (\ref{eq:monosup}) the controllable and observable controlled behavior $\bf SUP$, which has 69 states and 139 transitions.
-Then we apply partial-observation supervisor localization to construct partial-observation local preemptors and partial-observation local controllers, respective for each forcible event and each prohitibile event.
-The computation can be down by an algorithm adapted from \cite{ZhangEt:tech15}, as discussed in Section IV.C.
-The results are displayed in Fig.~\ref{fig:relobs_locs}.
-It is verified that the collective controlled behavior of these local preemptors and controllers is equivalent to that represented by ${\bf SUP}$.
+For partial observation we set $\Sigma_{uo}=\{\mu_1,\eta_2\}$, namely the event of starting repair of $\bf M1$ and event of finishing the repair of $\bf M2$ are unobservable.
+Note that $\mu_1$ is both prohibitible and forcible, while $\eta_2$ is uncontrollable.
+We first compute as in (\ref{eq:monosup}) the controllable and observable behavior $\bf SUP$, which has 77 states and 169 transitions.
+Then we apply the proposed partial-observation supervisor localization procedure to construct partial-observation local preemptors and partial-observation local controllers, respectively for each forcible event and each prohitibile event.
+The computation is done by an algorithm adapted from \cite{ZhangCW17}, as discussed in Section~\ref{subsec:mainresult}.
+The results are displayed in Fig.~\ref{fig:relobs_locs}; it is inspected from the TTG of the local preemptors/controllers that none of the unobservable events (in $\Sigma_{uo}= \{\mu_1, \eta_2\}$) causes state change.
+It is also verified that the collective controlled behavior of these local preemptors and controllers is identical to the controllable and observable behavior ${\bf SUP}$.
+In the following we explain the control logics of the constructed local preemptors and controllers.